dtekcth/dtek.se/README.md

 To start the site in a production environment, instead run `make up-prod` after building the container.
-The site should now be accessible at the domains specified in `server_name` in the nginx config.
-If you want to try running the production environment locally, but do not want to
+The site should now be accessible at the domains specified in `server_name` in the nginx config (provided that the domains in question are pointed at the correct IP).
+If you want to try running the production environment locally without pointing a domain to your IP, you can just add that domain to your `host` file (Google is your friend).

 ## TODO in documentation